‘Powder keg’ for 9/11: 1993 trade center bombing remembered - The Boston Globe

 She knows that more personally than most: On 9/11, she had to flee the trade center’s south tower again.

-“I’m a living testament that it can happen to you, and it can happen to you twice.”
+“I’m a living testament that it can happen to you, and it can happen to you twice,” Jackson said.

-Victims' relatives, survivors, dignitaries and others are set to gather at the trade center Sunday for a ceremony that will include the reading of the names of the six people killed in the 1993 bombing, one of whom was pregnant.
-Anniversary observances also include a Mass Sunday at a church near the trade center and a panel discussion Monday at the 9/11 Memorial Museum.
+Victims’ relatives, survivors, dignitaries, and others gathered at the trade center Sunday for a ceremony that included the reading of the names of the six people killed.
+The anniversary was also being marked at a Mass Sunday at a nearby church and a panel discussion Monday at the 9/11 Memorial Museum.

-The noontime explosion, set off in a rented van parked in an underground garage, served notice that Islamic extremists yearned to destroy the trade center's twin towers.
-But the public memory of the attack was largely subsumed after 9/11.
-Even the fountain that memorialized the bombing was crushed on Sept.
-11.
+A bell was tolled and a moment of silence was held to mark the time of the attack, 12:18 p.m., and victims’ relatives and others laid roses next to their names, which are inscribed on one of the Sept.
+11 memorial pools.

-But for some survivors and victims' relatives, the '93 attack still echoes as a warning that was unheeded, a loss that feels overlooked and a lesson that still needs learning.
+Governor Kathy Hochul, Mayor Eric Adams, and Senate Majority Leader Chuck Schumer were among speakers honoring the lives lost and mourning the loss of innocence in the attack’s wake.

 Advertisement